Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Miyaoka-Yau type inequalities

 where $A_k$'s are some constant only depending on $c_1(X),\alpha,n$ and $k$, and hence we can find a positive constant $C$ such that

 and

 Using \eqref{CW32.0} and the easy fact $[\omega(t)]^n\le Ce^{-(n-v)t}$, we see that the second term in \eqref{CW32} satisfies

 where $C$ is some uniform positive constant.
-Now recall a result of Song-Tian \cite{ST} that the scalar curvature $S(t)$ is uniformly bounded on $X\times[0,\infty)$ when $K_X$ is semi-ample (this is the only place using the semi-ampleness of $K_X$), and so
+Next we recall a result of Song-Tian \cite{ST} that the scalar curvature $S(t)$ is uniformly bounded on $X\times[0,\infty)$ when $K_X$ is semi-ample (this is the only place using the semi-ampleness of $K_X$), and so

 Plugging \eqref{CW32.1} and \eqref{CW32.2} into \eqref{CW32} gives

 which completes the proof of Claim.
 Now the \eqref{MY4} follows by plugging \eqref{CW31} and \eqref{CW32_0} into \eqref{CW}.
 Theorem \ref{mainthm_5} is proved. \end{proof}